nuts-foundation/nuts-auth/docs/pages/implementation/nuts-auth.rst

       "scope": "nuts"
     }

-The ``scope`` field must be **nuts** according to spec and the ``identity`` field must be filled with the contents of the ``verifiablePresentation`` of the previous paragraph.
+The ``scope`` field must be **nuts** and the ``identity`` field must be filled with the contents of the ``verifiablePresentation`` of the previous paragraph.
 The ``actor`` field must be filled with the *identifier* of the care organization the current user is representing.
 It must be the same as used in `Constructing a formatted contract`_.
 The *identifier* for the ``custodian`` field must have been obtained by other means.
 It can, for example, come from a registered consent record which granted this actor access to data at the custodian given a certain subject.
-The ``subject`` field is optional, when used it must identify a patient. ``urn:oid:2.16.840.1.113883.2.4.6.3:999999990`` is the Dutch citizen number ``999999990``.
+The ``subject`` field is optional, when used it must identify a patient, e.g. ``urn:oid:2.16.840.1.113883.2.4.6.3:999999990`` is the Dutch citizen number ``999999990``.

 If the identifiers match with the contract, a bearer token in the form of a JWT is returned: